-The second feature of SEMIPs App is the structural equation modeling (SEM).
-We implement the SEM with lavaan package (Rosseel 2018) to provide a 3-node model fitting function using structural equation modeling to test the joint regulation of a target gene by two upstream regulators in silico.
-T-scores and/or normalized RNA levels of two upstream regulators are the two input variables, while the outcome variable is the value of the RNA expression level of a chosen downstream reporter gene that are expected to be regulated by the two upstream regulators.
-The app comes with a sample data file “app_installation_dir/dataSEM/sampleDAT.txt”.
-When the SEM tab is selected (Figure 2), this data file will be loaded, users can select three variables from the drop-down list to test the SEM model.
-The SEMIPs App also provides a data file template “app_installation_dir/dataSEM/_sampleDAT.txt” that users can modify and save as “sampleDAT.txt” to overwrite the default data.
-As a result, users’ data will be loaded when the App is launched next time.
+The second feature of the SEMIPs app is the SEM.
+We implemented the SEM using the lavaan R package (Rosseel 2018) to provide a 3-node model fitting function to test the joint regulation of a target gene by two upstream regulators in silico.
+T-Scores and/or normalized RNA levels of two upstream regulators are the two input variables, while the outcome variable is the value of the RNA expression level of a chosen downstream reporter gene that is expected to be regulated by the two upstream regulators.
+The SEM fit can be assessed using various criteria, including the root mean square error of approximation (RMSEA), along with a 90% confidence interval, the Comparative Fit Index (CFI), the Tucker-Lewis Fit Index (TLI), and the standard root mean square residual (SRMR).
+For RMSEA, the general rule of thumb is that values <0.05 indicate close fit, values between .05 and .10 indicate marginal fit, and values >.10 indicate poor fit (MacCallum 1996).
+For both the CFI and the TLI, a value of 1 indicates perfect fit, and the general rule of thumb is that values >0.90 indicate adequate fit (Hu and Bentler 1998, Hu and Bentler 1999).
+Also, SRMR values <.08 indicate a very good fit between the model and the data.

+The app comes packaged with a sample data file “app_installation_dir/dataSEM/sampleDAT.txt”.
+When the SEM tab is selected (Figure 2), this data file will be loaded and users can select three variables from the drop-down list to test the SEM model.
+The SEMIPs app also provides a data file template “app_installation_dir/dataSEM/_sampleDAT.txt” that users can modify and save as “sampleDAT.txt” to overwrite the default data.
+As a result, the users’ data will be loaded when the app is launched subsequently.
 Users can save the modeling figures and all fitting statistics from the app.

 Bootstrap Simulation

-The third feature (the bootstrap tab shown in Figure 2) assesses the potential impact from a perturbation on the proposed genetic network such as removing a downstream molecular pathway or the gene signature of a downstream effector from the upstream regulator.
+The third feature (the “Bootstrap” tab shown in Figure 2) assesses the potential impact from a perturbation on the proposed genetic network such as removing a downstream molecular pathway or the gene signature of a downstream effector from the upstream regulator.
 We implemented a two-class (elimination with or without replacement) bootstrap resampling for statistical inference (Figure 3), which eliminates unrelated signatures and provides statistical significance to the SEM fitting.
-For this feature, it is assumed that the users have successfully run a T-score analysis.
-The users also need to enter the signatures associated with the downstream system of interest to evaluate.
-To improve the rigor of the statistical test, it is recommended to run the bootstrap a minimum of 1,000 times.
-This feature involves bootstrapping simulation, it needs multicore hardware and can take more times depending on how many iterations users choose.
+For this feature, it is assumed that the user has successfully run a T-Score analysis.
+The user also need to enter the signatures associated with the downstream system of interest to evaluate.
+To improve the rigor of the statistical test, it is recommended to run the bootstrap a minimum of 1,000 iterations to potentially obtain a p-value as small as 0.001.
+Since this feature involves bootstrapping simulation, it requires multicore hardware and can take longer to complete the computations depending on how many iterations the user choose.

 Sample Data

-The SEMIPs App comes with four sets of testing data and data templates for user to use the application and further modify their own data for any customized research projects.
-They are located at app_installation_dir/testData.
+The SEMIPs app is packaged with four test datasets and data templates for the user to test the app and further modify to suit their own study.
+The test data are located at app_installation_dir/testData.

 Hardware and Software Requirement